 Istanbul

-Istanbul: Two Continents, One City, No Shortage of Opinions on Which Neighbourhood to Stay In
+Istanbul: Two Continents, One City, No Shortage of Opinions on Which Side to Stay On

-Istanbul sits on two continents, with the Bosphorus running through the middle.
-The historic peninsula (Sultanahmet), where the Ottoman and Byzantine monuments cluster, is on the European side.
+Istanbul sits across two continents with the Bosphorus running through the middle.
+The historic peninsula of Sultanahmet, where the Ottoman and Byzantine monuments cluster, is on the European side.
 Beyoglu, the 19th-century European-influenced district north of the Golden Horn, is also European.
-The Asian side (Kadikoy, Uskudar) is where Istanbullus increasingly live and eat without tourists.
+The Asian side – Kadikoy, Uskudar – is where Istanbullus live and eat without tourists, and it’s considerably more revealing than the guidebook circuit.

 Hagia Sophia